kendryte/k230_canmv_docs/en/quick_start.md

 The CanMV-K230 development board is based on the latest generation AIoT SoC K230 series chip from Canaan Technology's Kendryte® series AIoT chips.
 This chip adopts a new multi-heterogeneous unit accelerated computing architecture, integrates 2 RISC-V high-efficiency computing cores, and features a new generation KPU (Knowledge Process Unit) intelligent computing unit.
 It has multi-precision AI computing power, widely supports general AI computing frameworks, and achieves over 70% utilization in some typical networks.

 The chip also supports a rich array of peripheral interfaces and integrates multiple dedicated hardware acceleration units such as 2D, 2.5D, etc., capable of accelerating various tasks such as image, video, audio, and AI.
-It features low latency, high performance, low power consumption, quick startup, and high security.
+It features low latency, high performance, low power consumption and quick startup.

 ![K230_block_diagram](../zh/images/K230_block_diagram.png)